Grey Parquet Flooring: The must-have flooring trend for 2017

 Herringbone is the ‘it’ pattern to lay your parquet flooring in for 2017.
 The style is similar to chevron – think interlocking zig-zags without the pointed edge.
 It looks great in a range of colours too – grey is our favourite, but we love herringbone in blonde and darker woods too.
 Herringbone has an intricate, quirky arrangement and it’s been used for years, but we recommend using boards that are thicker in width to keep things fresh and up-to-date.

 Grey, thick-width parquet flooring is perfect for living rooms, dining rooms and even garden rooms.
 The decorative design is meant to be noticed, so select rooms with plenty of light for maximum impact.

 Most importantly, it’s vital to take some time to consider your chosen room’s layout before you decide on the floorboards’ width when installing parquet.
 Wide floor boards can create the illusion of a larger space, but it may be worth choosing a slightly narrower design if your chosen room is on the larger side.
 Oddly enough, wider boards can make large spaces appear smaller.
 Alternatively, mix things up and use a selection of narrow and wide boards in large rooms.
 You could make a border with narrow boards, then use wider floorboards to recreate your herringbone design.
 This technique breaks up a bigger space while adding texture and a unique charm.

-2017 is certainly the year for grey parquet.
+2017 is certainly the year for grey parquet flooring.
 Chic and contemporary, you can’t go wrong.
 Feeling inspired?
 Take a look at our existing parquet floorboards to get ahead of the trends.